Clinical Rotations and Continuity Clinic

 UC General Medicine Consult Service:

-Upper level residents (2 at a time) provide consultation to non-medical services under the supervision of the general medicine faculty.
+Upper level residents (two at a time) provide consultation to non-medical services under the supervision of the general medicine faculty.
 This team co-manages many of surgery patients, performs many preoperative evaluations, and helps manage many common post-operative problems.
 We have a set curriculum that all residents finish during their training.
 After this experience, residents are well-prepared to perform perioperative consultation and management.

 UC Emergency Medicine: